Point-to-Point Protocol: As a layer 2 protocol between both ends of a tunnel

 Many protocols can be used to tunnel data over IP networks.
 Some of them, like SSL, SSH, or L2TP create virtual network interfaces and give the impression of direct physical connections between the tunnel endpoints.
 On a Linux host for example, these interfaces would be called tun0 or ppp0.

 As there are only two endpoints on a tunnel, the tunnel is a point-to-point connection and PPP is a natural choice as a data link layer protocol between the virtual network interfaces.
 PPP can assign IP addresses to these virtual interfaces, and these IP addresses can be used, for example, to route between the networks on both sides of the tunnel.

 IPsec in tunneling mode does not create virtual physical interfaces at the end of the tunnel, since the tunnel is handled directly by the TCP/IP stack.
 L2TP can be used to provide these interfaces, this technique is called L2TP/IPsec.
 In this case too, PPP provides IP addresses to the extremities of the tunnel.

 IETF standards

 PPP is defined in RFC 1661 (The Point-to-Point Protocol, July 1994).
 RFC 1547 (Requirements for an Internet Standard Point-to-Point Protocol, December 1993) provides historical information about the need for PPP and its development.
-A series of related RFCs have been written to define how a variety of network control protocols-including TCP/IP, DECnet, AppleTalk, IPX, and others-work with PPP.
+A series of related RFCs have been written to define how a variety of network control protocols, including TCP/IP, DECnet, AppleTalk, IPX, work with PPP; they can be found on the Datatracker IETF website.